 Our ability to communicate through storytelling played a crucial role in our evolution as humans.
 Stories allow us to build belief around ideas even when we don’t have first-hand proof of their existence.

 In a world where we rely on total strangers to supply us with everything from food, to clothes, to shelter, storytelling fuels the trust we need to exchange dollars for goods and services.

 From a business perspective, that’s what marketing is all about.
-It’s the ability of your brand to express its value through stories with people who’ve never met you.
+It’s the ability of your brand to express its unique position and value through stories with people who’ve never met you.

 The better your brand is at storytelling, the easier it will be to build trust with a new audience.

 To accelerate that trust, it’s helpful to provide evidence and reference points for your ideas.